boysie123/octopus/README.md

 double click the Agile rates node and adjust to your DB location to yours and click done

-replace your-VRMPortalID-here with your VRM portal ID in the node mqtt start (you can get this from VRM https://vrm.victronenergy.com/ device list/gateway VRM portal ID)
+Vouble click the mqtt start node and edit the server and replace with your GX device IP and click update (rename if needed) replace your-VRMPortalID-here with your VRM portal ID in the node mqtt start (you can get this from VRM https://vrm.victronenergy.com/ device list/gateway VRM portal ID) and click done

 Click deploy